Jennifer Howell, PhD

 I recruit new students to work in my lab each semester.
 Research assistants are responsible for running participants in studies, helping with the development of study materials, piloting study materials, and entering and proofing data.
 As students advance, there can also be opportunities for lab management positions and individual or small-group research.

-Undergraduates interested in working in my lab should send me (howell@ucmerced.edu) and Bianca Hinojosa (bhinojosa3@ucmerced.edu) an email with their application form (link below) attached.
+Undergraduates interested in working in my lab should send me and and Charlie Coward an email with their application form (link below) attached.
 The earlier the better!

 I have four criteria in selecting undergraduate research assistants:

-1. I require a two-semester commitment (Fall and Spring, or Spring and Fall; We may want volunteers over the summer, but it does not count toward the two semester commitment).
+1. I require a two-semester commitment (Fall and Spring, or Spring and Fall; We may have opportunities for volunteers over the summer, but it does not count toward the two-semester commitment).

 2. Must be outgoing and extraverted.